How to Create a Restaurant Twitter Account

 Before you can get started creating a restaurant twitter account, it helps to understand a bit about Twitter itself, and how people use it.

-- Twitter has 145 million active daily users worldwide.
+- Twitter has hundreds of millions of active daily users worldwide.

 - 80% of the active Twitter users log into the site from their mobile devices.